Escape Communications leading edge technology powers two important markets: mmWave high capacity modems and protected communications modems

-mmWave High Capacity Modems:
+mmWave High Capacity Modems

-There is a seemingly endless demand for bandwidth as the mobile users and applications expand.
+There is a seemingly endless demand for bandwidth as the number of mobile users and applications expand.
 High rate data is demanded and expected by mobile users everywhere and at all times.
 Backhaul is how user data is transmitted from the core network to user’s mobile devices.
 This demand has been principally met by fiber optic and low data rate copper connections to mobile basestations.
 Traditionally, microwave links to a basestation or tower have served as an alternative technology to meet the need to transport data from the core network to the physical location of the basestation – these can be identified by the “drum –like” antennas that can be seen on some cell towers.
 Specific frequencies were designated by governments and regulators to serve this purpose.
 These were typically in the 6-42 GHz range and were allotted bandwidths from 5-60 MHz.
 These are referred to as the “licensed bands”.
 A great deal of innovation was done in these bands to pack more and more information into these relatively narrow bandwidths.
 Escape has technology to serve these bands for state of the art low latency and to support modulation complexities up to 4096QAM.

-Protected Communications Modems:
+Protected Communications Modems

 There are numerous stories of instances where pirates have jammed the communications of our US military.
 What is the solution to this?
 Protected communications.

 Protected communications are sophisticated communications which are frequency hopped, encrypted and operate in a multiple access format with multiple modulation formats and rates.
 The PTW waveform and AEHF waveform are both in this class of waveform.
 Escape Communications has modems developed or in development to support these waveforms.